 My answer - anything they enjoy!

 Books aren't the only things that will help kids to improve their reading skills and become more confident readers.
 And sometimes a child is just not interested in reading a story.
-So here's a few other options they may enjoy:
+So here's a few non-book options they may enjoy.

 1. Comic strips

 So many kids have a sense of humor and love to laugh with comic strips.
 If you get a daily or weekly paper, have the kids read the strips to you!

 We do comic books that we enjoy reading as a family too -- each of us alternates reading a different frame in the strip.
 A few of our favorites include: